-Objecting municipal taxes and/or WOZ value
+Object to municipal taxes and/or assessed value

 You may disagree with a municipal tax you have to pay or with the WOZ value of your home, business premises or plot of land.
 You can lodge an objection.